What You Need to Know About Bookkeeping, Accounting, or Auditing Clerk

 - Chart Picker

-In the United States, there were 1,730,500 jobs for Bookkeeping, Accounting, or Auditing Clerk in 2016.
+In 2016, there was an estimated number of 1,730,500 jobs in the United States for Bookkeeping, Accounting, or Auditing Clerk.
 There is little to no growth in job opportunities for Bookkeeping, Accounting, or Auditing Clerk.
-There will be an estimated 186,400 positions for Bookkeeping, Accounting, or Auditing Clerk per year.
+Due to new job openings and attrition, there will be an average of 186,400 job openings in this field each year.

 The states with the most job growth for Bookkeeping, Accounting, or Auditing Clerk are Utah, Nevada, and Maryland.
 Watch out if you plan on working in Maine, Mississippi, or West Virginia.
 These states have the worst job growth for this type of profession.